Abu-Bekir El-Zein

-Abu-Bekir Ömer El-Zein (born 18 February 2003) is a professional footballer who plays as a midfielder for club 1.
-FC Magdeburg.
+Abu-Bekir Ömer El-Zein (born 18 February 2003) is a professional footballer who plays as a midfielder for club SSV Ulm.
 Born in Germany, he has opted to play for Turkey internationally.

 Career

-Born in Essen, El-Zein played youth football for ESC Preussen 02, Schwarz-Weiß Essen and Borussia Dortmund, winning the Under 19 Bundesliga with the latter in 2022.
-He signed for 2.
+Born in Essen, Germany, El-Zein played youth football for ESC Preußen 02, Schwarz-Weiß Essen and Borussia Dortmund, winning the Under 19 Bundesliga with the latter in 2022.

+El-Zein signed for 2.
 Bundesliga club SV Sandhausen in July 2022 after a trial period with the club.
 After 13 2.
-Bundesliga appearances during the 2022–23 season, El-Zein extended his Sandhausen contract until 2025 in summer 2023.
-After making 30 3.
-Liga appearances for Sandhausen during the 2023–24 season, his contract was terminated at the end of the season.
+Bundesliga appearances during the 2022–23 season, he extended his Sandhausen contract until 2025 in summer 2023.
+During the 2023–24 season, El-Zein made 30 3.
+Liga appearances for Sandhausen; his contract was terminated at the end of the season.

 In July 2024, El-Zein signed for 2.
 Bundesliga club 1.
 FC Magdeburg following a successful trial period with the club.
+He played 23 games in the 2024–25 2.
+Bundesliga, scoring once, while the following season he played 12 games for the reserve team, scoring twice, in the 2025–26 Regionalliga Nordost.

+On 2 January 2025, El-Zein moved to SSV Ulm in the 3.
+Liga on a contract valid until 30 June 2027.

 International career

-Born in Germany, El-Zein is of Turkish descent.
-On 8 November 2024, he was called up to the Türkiye U20s for Under 20 Elite League matches.
+Born in Germany, El-Zein is of Lebanese descent from his father and Turkish descent from his mother.
+On 8 November 2024, he was named in Turkey's preliminary under-20 squad for their upcoming Under 20 Elite League matches.